zulip/zulip/docs/subsystems/hashchange-system.md

 - `reload.preserve_state` is called when a server-initiated browser reload happens, and encodes a bunch of data like the current scroll position into the hash.
-- `reload.initialize` handles restoring the preserved state after a reload where the hash starts with `/#reload`.
+- `reload_setup.initialize` handles restoring the preserved state after a reload where the hash starts with `/#reload`.

 ## All reloads